 Clark: "You’re not playing.
 You said it three times.
 And then when I said Excuse me?
 You said oh maybe my English is not so good."

 "To my surprise, he sat there and said everything that happened, word for word, admitted it," Clark said.

 As of Monday, no action was taken.
 So, 10News WTSP called to get answers.
-Minutes after that call, the executive vice president of the cruise, Glenn Ryerson, called Clark and told her the cruise line fired the employee named Victor and sent him back home to South America.
+Minutes after that call, the executive vice president of the cruise, Glenn Ryerson, called Clark and told her the cruise line fired the employee named Victor.

 Ryerson said they "weren't happy" to hear about what happened and it was very inappropriate.
 He said they gave Clark's group of 10 its money back.

 Alarmingly, rape, assaults and other crimes happen more often on cruises than you think.
 Entire groups and websites like cruiserape.com have been formed just for crimes on cruises:

 Clark also wanted to file criminal charges, but hit a roadblock with local law enforcement in Palm Beach.